Competition between d-wave superconductivity and magnetism in uniaxially strained Sr2RuO4: Results

 \section{Results}

 \paragraph*{Electronic structure. ---} To describe the low energy electronic structure of SRO for the different strain values, we perform \textit{ab initio} DFT calculations downfolded onto the $t_{2g}$ orbitals of the ruthenium atoms using maximally localized Wannier functions as detailed in the methods section.
-The local SOC parameter $\lambda_{\text{SOC}}$ is fixed at $200$~meV, consistently with the predicted correlation-induced enhancement over the DFT value and in agreement with the FS determined by photoemission experiments~\cite{PhysRevB.74.035115, PhysRevLett.116.106402,kim_SOC_2018, PhysRevLett.85.5194,tamai_high-resolution_2019}.
+There is an extensive literature using tight-binding Hamiltonians from ab-initio electronic structure calculations based on DFT for SRO, presenting overall very consistent results at the DFT level.
+Beyond DFT, it was shown that replacing the local SOC parameter of $100$~meV obtained withing DFT with a value twice as large $\lambda_{\text{SOC}}\simeq 200$~meV yielded a considerably better agreement with the experimentally observed Fermi surface~\cite{tamai_high-resolution_2019}, in consistent with the correlation-induced enhancement predicted theoretically~\cite{PhysRevLett.116.106402,kim_SOC_2018}.
+Indeed, this parameter adjustment leads to improved agreement with the FS both in the unstrained case and with the experimentally observed critical strain~\cite{tamai_high-resolution_2019, PhysRevLett.112.127002, PhysRevLett.101.026406,PhysRevB.74.035115, PhysRevLett.116.106402,kim_SOC_2018, PhysRevLett.85.5194, PhysRevB.100.245139}.
+A comparison to a selection of previously published tight-binding models is shown in App.~\ref{app:dft}.
 Note that the addition of SOC breaks the $SU(2)$ spin symmetry, but preserves an orbitally dependent $SU(2)$ (so called pseudospin) symmetry~\cite{gingras_superconductivity_2022}.
 We keep the SOC fixed for all strain values~\footnote{Unpublished DMFT data shows that the corrections of the SOC due to strain are negligible.}.